Is erysipelas treatable? How to treat erysipelas at home

 Danger of infection

-• avoid sudden changes in temperature;
+• avoid sudden changes in temperature conditions;

 Erysipelas (erysipelas) - what is it?

-The prevalence of the disease is high - the fourth place after acute respiratory infections, gastrointestinal infections and hepatitis.
+The prevalence of the disease is high - fourth place after acute respiratory infections, gastrointestinal infections and hepatitis.

 Group A beta-hemolytic streptococcus

-BGSA very quickly spreads through the air, through digestive tract and objects, so it is usually detected in rooms where children and labor collectives, 57.6% of angina and 30.3% of acute respiratory infections are caused by it.
+GABHS spreads very quickly through the air, through digestive tract and objects, so it is usually detected in rooms where children and children are present for a long time labor collectives, 57.6% of sore throats and 30.3% of acute respiratory infections are caused by it.

 Causes of erysipelas of the legs

-The cause of erysipelas of the legs can be small abscesses, boils and carbuncles, festering wounds.
-The spread of dangerous streptococcus in the skin can be facilitated by frequent hypothermia of the legs or excessive sunbathing, causing microtrauma of the skin.
+The cause of erysipelas of the legs can be small ulcers, boils and carbuncles, purulent wounds.
+The spread of dangerous streptococcus in the skin can be facilitated by frequent hypothermia of the legs or excessive sunbathing, causing microtrauma to the skin.

 • varicose veins;